-HIST 180 North American Indigenous Peoples History (3 Hours)
+HIST 180 North American Indian History (3 Hours)

-This course surveys the major themes of the history of Indigenous peoples in North America from the emergence of human life on the continent through the present.
+This course surveys the major themes of the history of Indigenous peoples (also known as American Indians and Native Americans) in North America from the emergence of human life on the continent through the present.
 Topics include Indigenous life prior to European migration, colonialism, adaptation and resistance to European and American expansion, and efforts to maintain sovereignty.
 3 hrs. lecture/wk.